faqGroupLookupString: 1. Vaccine Safety

 We have strong evidence that being vaccinated will prevent you from getting severely ill and dying from COVID-19.
 There may be a small chance that you can still get an asymptomatic infection or mild illness, but growing evidence suggests that being vaccinated makes this possibility much less likely than if you were never vaccinated.

-It’s important to keep in mind that it typically takes a few weeks for the body to build immunity after vaccination.
+It is important to keep in mind that it typically takes a few weeks for the body to build immunity after vaccination.
 That means it is possible a person could contract COVID-19 shortly after vaccination and get sick because the vaccine has not had enough time to provide protection.

 If I’ve had COVID-19 in the past and recovered, do I still need to get vaccinated?

 faqGroupLookupString: 3.
-Vaccine Logistics and Timeline
+Vaccine Eligibility

 The County understands some individuals do not have an updated photo ID or traditional paystub and will accept any reasonable document.
 For convenience, below are examples of documents the County will accept.

-Proof that live in County
+Proof that you live in Santa Clara County

-Examples of proof that work in County
+Proof that you work in Santa Clara County

 - Government-issued ID (current or expired)